alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-essential-guide.md

   * **Monitor** the number of open file handles for each process.
   * **Set an alert** when the number of open file handles reaches 70% of the smallest limit.
 This means it's time to increase the limit before it reaches capacity and connections are dropped.

-A note on increasing the limit:  If you change the system / user / process limit, you'll normally have to restart the NGINX master process to apply the change.
-If for some reason you cannot allow a restart, NGINX provides a workaround in the [`worker_rlimit_nofile`](http://nginx.org/en/docs/ngx_core_module.html#worker_rlimit_nofile) directive.
-You can change the value of this directive to match the new system / user / process limit, do a configuration reload, and NGINX will apply thew new limit without needing a restart.
+A note on increasing the limit:  If you change the system / user / process limit, you'll normally have to restart the nginx master process to apply the change.
+If for some reason you cannot allow a restart, nginx provides a workaround in the [`worker_rlimit_nofile`](http://nginx.org/en/docs/ngx_core_module.html#worker_rlimit_nofile) directive.
+You can change the value of this directive to match the new system / user / process limit, do a configuration reload, and nginx will apply thew new limit without needing a restart.

 ### 7. Process State

-NGINX spawns multiple OS processes - a master process and a separate process for each worker.
+Nginx spawns multiple OS processes - a master process and a separate process for each worker.
 If you've enabled caching, there's an additional process for that too...("You get a process!
 And you get a process!
 And YOU get a process!")
 It's critical to keep an eye on these processes and make sure they stay healthy.

   * **Monitor** the uptime for each process through a process monitoring agent.
 Uptime should be continuously-increasing so long as the process is active.
   * **Monitor** each process' status.
 Possible states vary according to UNIX flavor, but generally are one of `Running`, `Sleeping`, `Idle`, `Defunct`/`Zombie`, or `Stopped`/`Exited`.